dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-tips.md

 - Enter two underscores (__) in the IDE to reveal a list of dbt functions
 - Press Control-backtick (or Ctrl + `) to toggle the Invocation history
 - Press Command-Option-forward slash (Cmd + Opt + /) on the selected code to add a block comment.
 SQL files will use the Jinja syntax `({# #})` rather than the SQL one `(/* */)`.
 Markdown files will use the Markdown syntax `(<!-- -->)`
-- Option-W will close the currently active editor tab
+- Option-W or Alt-W will close the currently active editor tab

 ## Package tips